State Variables and Constraints in Thermodynamics of Solids and Their Implications: Roles of constraints and equilibrium properties

-Unfortunately, we do not know a concrete functional form of FRE, $S(U, \{ \bar{\bf R}_{j} \})$, for solids.
-However, the present theory is a theory about existence: it certifies the existence of $S(U, \{ \bar{\bf R}_{j} \})$.
-Today, it is a common task to calculate the electronic properties of solids by first-principles methods: the present properties of a solid are determined solely by the present structure $\{ \bar{\bf R}_{j} \}$.
-We also calculate the memory function of phase-change materials without knowledge of the past history \cite{Massobrio15}.
-Fortunately, usually not all the atom positions are necessary for describing a specific property because of the degeneration of TCs, as described in Sec.~{\ref{sec:degeneration}}.
+Unfortunately, we do not know a concrete functional form of the FRE, $S(U, \{ \bar{\bf R}_{j} \})$, for solids.
+The present theory is a theory about existence: it certifies the existence of $S(U, \{ \bar{\bf R}_{j} \})$.
+Today, it is a common task to calculate the electronic properties of solids by first-principles methods, which are based on the principle that the present properties of a solid are determined solely by the present structure $\{ \bar{\bf R}_{j} \}$.
+We calculate the memory function of phase-change materials without knowledge of their past history \cite{Massobrio15}.
+Fortunately, usually not all the atom positions are necessary for describing a specific property because of the degeneration of TCs.
 How to wisely choose a minimum yet sufficient set of TCs is of practical importance.
 The present study does not give an answer to this question for individual cases, but provides a theoretical basis ensuring that there must always exist a set of TCs for describing any thermodynamic property of a solid.
-If it is unclear how to choose a small number of TCs, our suggestion is to use a full set of $\{ \bar{\bf R}_{j} \}$ and calculate the energy by first-principles calculations.
-Then, examine whether there is degeneracy in the TCs, which will significantly reduce the dimension of the state space.
+If it is unclear how to choose a small number of TCs, our suggestion is to use a full set of $\{ \bar{\bf R}_{j} \}$ by sampling real materials, which makes first-principles calculations feasible.
+Then, find a few atom positions which have crucial importance for the property in question.
+Study of DVD materials by first-principles calculations \cite{Massobrio15} belongs to this approach.
 Alternatively, we can start from a small number of traditional TCs and improve the accuracy by introducing further TCs.
-For plastic deformation of solids, Bridgman used strain and stress as two independent variables \cite{Bridgman50}, while they are dependent on each other in elastic theory.
-Then, more variables, such as abstract variables called internal variables \cite{Kestin70,Rice75} or concrete variables of the density tensors of dislocations \cite{Berdichevsky06}, are introduced in order to reproduce the structural sensitivity of mechanical properties.
+For plastic deformations of solids, Bridgman used strain and stress as two independent variables \cite{Bridgman50}, otherwise dependent each other in elastic theory.
+Then, more variables, such as abstract variables called internal variables \cite{Kestin70,Rice75} or concrete variables of the density tensors of dislocations \cite{Berdichevsky06}, are introduced in order to better describe the structural sensitivity of mechanical properties.